A Streetcar Named Desire

 This scene is pivotal in Stanley and Blanche’s relationship and an effective insight into Stanley’s aggressive nature.
 It is set at 6 o’clock the same day as Blanche’s arrival.

+The focus at the start of the scene is that Stanley is jealous of Blanche getting his wife’s attentions more than he is.
+When finding out that Stella is taking Blanche to Galatories’, a restaurant, to keep out of the way during his poker night, he responds ‘What about my supper, huh?’
 This shows that he relies on his wife, even in her absence, which symbolises Stella as a person who is relied upon by others; Blanche and Stanley.
 This is unusual seeing as she has the less dominant role in their relationship, although she is like a rock to both.

 However these two characters, Stanley and Blanche, have an awkward relationship- almost love and hate at the start.
-Blanche’s desire is to be seen as attractive by all men, although Stanley doesn’t give in to her charms saying
+Blanche’s desire is to be seen as attractive by all men, although Stanley doesn’t give in to her charms saying ‘Your looks are okay’, whilst she fishes for compliments.
+The fact that Stanley isn’t attracted to her is a challenge for Blanche in this scene.
+To be seen as attraction is her ‘little weakness’ says Stella.
+The audience know that this weakness isn’t little and is in fact a big weakness for Blanche, who wants to maintain her looks despite her age and indifferent nature.

 Stanley’s character develops through the use of short sentences and rhetorical questions whilst examining Blanche’s elegant garments, when she is in the bath.
 These baths are extremely important to her and her wellbeing, which is revealed later on in the play.

 Stanley and Stella are discussing the loss of Belle Reve, which he is very interested in, especially in regards to Blanche’s expensive looking clothes.
-He views it as Stella being
+He views it as Stella being ‘swindled’, which he takes offence to, as he says if she’s swindled, he is too.

+Whilst rifling through Blanche suitcase he says ‘What’s these here?
+Fox- pieces!....Where are your fox fur-pieces, Stella?’
 These are examples of exclamatory and interrogative sentences, which highlight Stanley’s aggressiveness and his desire to control others; to know all there is to know, especially about his wife’s affairs.

-which means he is entitled to look at any papers regarding Belle Reve, as it states that he can dabble in his wife’s business, much to Stella’s annoyance.
+He wishes to implement the ‘Napoleonic code’ which means he is entitled to look at any papers regarding Belle Reve, as it states that he can dabble in his wife’s business, much to Stella’s annoyance.

-‘the Kowalskis and the DuBois’ have different notions’ and also seen by the variation in lexis.
+What ensues is an insightful conversation with Stanley and Blanche, after she has exited the bathroom.
+This conversation fully emphasises the contrast between the two characters, noted by Stanley- ‘the Kowalskis and the DuBois’ have different notions’ and also seen by the variation in lexis.
 Blanche uses sophisticated lexis such as ‘evasions and ambiguities’ whereas Stanley’s grammar is simple- ‘I can’t do nothing with them.’
+This is a possibly a factor for their turbulent relationship.

-- another example of their difference in lexis.
+Throughout the scene, while Stanley tries to enquire about Belle Reve, Blanche responds by flirting with him; not wanting to make the conversation as serious as he wants it to be.
+She says ‘My sister has married a man’- emphasis on the word man, which she says to charm him, which he nearly falls for.
+However he eventually tells her to ‘cut the re-bop’- another example of their difference in lexis.
 He begins talk of the papers connected to Belle Reve, not believing the plantation was sacrificed but was sold to allow Blanche to buy all her fancy attire.

 Stella is not present; as Blanche asked her to get her a soda- knowing the conversation was soon to turn ugly between the pair.

+Stanley again begins to look through Blanche’s things, expressing his nosey and aggressive side yet again.
 ‘What’s them underneath?’ he asks, referring to the love letters she has kept from her dead husband upon the pile of the papers for Belle Reve.
 He grabs them and attempts to look through them but Blanche snatches them away and says ‘Now that you’ve touched them I’ll burn them’, which suggests how precious they are to her, and that Stanley is somewhat of a heartless man, displayed through his lack of consideration for Blanche’s feelings.

 This scene is invaluable to understanding Blanche and Stanley’s characters and getting closer to the core of their actions.

 Blanche’s nerves are very temperamental, which is shown through the use of music, specifically the blue piano, which sounds when Stanley tells Blanche about the baby that Stella is expecting.
-Even though Stella says she’s waiting until Blanche is in a
+Even though Stella says she’s waiting until Blanche is in a ‘quieter condition’, Stanley still feels like he should be the one to impart that piece of information onto Blanche, showing his boisterous character and his desire to take control.

 Stanley is also a very suspicious man, which he shows through the number of acquaintances he has; one who works with merchandise, in a jewellery store and a lawyer.

-she admits to her sister.
+He is beginning to look like a villain in the play, so is Blanche to an extent through her evident flirting with her sister’s husband, which is largely down to her drinking.
+‘Yes- I was flirting with your husband, Stella!’ she admits to her sister.
 Her admittance of this is puzzling but it’s as if Stella expects this sort of behaviour from her sister, as she doesn’t pay much attention to this revelation and doesn’t even react in a way most people would see fit.

 This scene really highlights the contrasts between the Dubois sisters and Stanley.

-‘Oh, I guess he’s not the type that goes for jasmine perfume, but maybe he’s what we need to mix with our blood now that we’ve lost Belle Reve’, in other words the Dubois sisters no longer belong to the Southern elite, as they are left with little money after losing Belle Reve, therefore their only option is to mix with people such as Stanley, who lacks class.
+Blanche says to Stella ‘Oh, I guess he’s not the type that goes for jasmine perfume, but maybe he’s what we need to mix with our blood now that we’ve lost Belle Reve’, in other words the Dubois sisters no longer belong to the Southern elite, as they are left with little money after losing Belle Reve, therefore their only option is to mix with people such as Stanley, who lacks class.
 They must forget their genteel Southern roots and mix in with others- this is shown through the union of Stella and Stanley.
 Although Stanley will never be able to appreciate their roots, i.e. the rich scent of jasmine perfume, they will have to make do, as Stanley is an example of the rising class.

 Scene 3